CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.4 Mobile Disk.md

 ### 2 7 Spread of malware

 Mobile data carriers are often used to exchange data between different devices and workplaces.
-There is a risk that malware will nest on the mobile data carriers and thus transfer to the workstation systems.
+There is a danger that malware will nest on the mobile data carriers and thus transfer to the workstation systems.

 ### 2 8 Data theft with mobile data carriers

 Mobile data carriers, such as.
-As USB sticks or memory cards are usually small, unobtrusive and have a high storage capacity.
+As USB sticks or memory cards, are usually small, unobtrusive and have a high storage capacity.
 Since almost all IT systems have an appropriate interface for the use of replaceable data carriers, there is a risk that they can copy large amounts of data without authorization and inconspicuity.

 3 requirements
 ---------------

 The following are specific requirements for the protection of Mobile Media.
 Basically, the IT operation is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority: